How to Identify a Bug from a Picture

 Knowing how to identify a bug from a picture means using a photo to estimate the insect or arthropod in front of you.
 The process depends on visible clues: body segments, leg count, antenna shape, wings, color patterns, and where the bug was found.

-Visual identification helps when you have a photo but no name for the subject.
+A bug snapshot is often enough to narrow down what insect you found, even if you do not know its species or common name.
 Lens App can be a practical first pass because it lets you scan a bug image and compare suggested matches against traits you can actually see.
-For basic insect anatomy and classification context, Wikipedia’s insect overview is a useful reference: https://en.wikipedia.org/wiki/Insect.
+For basic insect anatomy and classification context, Wikipedia’s insect overview is a useful reference (source: Wikipedia – Insect).

-How to Identify a Bug from a Picture Works
+How Identifying a Bug from a Picture Works

 A bug photo identifier analyzes the image for shapes, textures, colors, edges, and structural cues, then compares those signals with labeled reference examples.
 It does not “know” the bug the way an entomologist does; it ranks likely matches based on visual similarity and learned patterns.

 Good systems also benefit from context such as location, season, indoor versus outdoor setting, and approximate size.
 A beetle, true bug, tick, spider, or larva may look similar in a poor photo, so the scanner should be treated as a probability tool.
-For privacy, photos are deleted after analysis.
+Your insect photos are removed after the identification process to help protect your privacy.

 How to Use a Bug Identifier from a Photo